IFL: Moore, Wheelers win home debut

 Iowa battled back with the next two scores to draw as close as 31-24 with 11:07 left in the contest.

-However, the Wheelers answered with Keyvan Rudd’s first touchdown catch of the season, a beautiful 18-yard strike from Perkins, who finished 10 of 17 for 172 yards with three TDs and just one interception.
+However, the Wheelers answered with Keyvan Rudd’s first home touchdown catch of the season, a beautiful 18-yard strike from Perkins, who had one interception as he delivered late to Rudd on another deep end zone shot.

-Jamal Paxton then made the Barnstormers pay for a bad snap on the ensuing possession.
-A snap that rolled back to Iowa QB Darius-James Peterson made him an inviting target for Jamal Paxton to smother on the end zone for a safety that moved the score to 39-24.
+Jamal Paxton then made the Barnstormers pay for a miscue on the ensuing possession.
+A bad snap that rolled back to Iowa QB Darius-James Peterson made him an inviting target for Paxton to smother in the end zone for a safety that moved the score to 39-24.

 As QC cruised to that 24-10 halftime lead, one of Iowa’s scores was a 52-yard field goal by Gabriel Rul.